SergioGMR/JoseVelez/README.md

 - Per-guild queue with control buttons (pause, skip, stop).
 - YouTube Data API search with a non-API fallback when quota runs out.
 - Optional Supabase persistence for queues.
+- Persistent search cache with a 7-day TTL (Supabase).
 - User-facing responses are in Spanish.

 ## Requirements